 Frankston is a very small town located in the state of Texas.
 With a population of 1,174 people and two constituent neighborhoods, Frankston is the 756th largest community in Texas.

-Frankston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Frankston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Frankston is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Frankston who work in office and administrative support (11.78%), healthcare suport services (10.81%), and healthcare (9.65%).
+There are especially a lot of people living in Frankston who work in office and administrative support (12.61%), healthcare suport services (10.87%), and healthcare (8.26%).

 Being a small town, Frankston does not have a public transit system used by locals to get to and from work.

-Frankston is a somewhat ethnically-diverse town.
+Frankston is a very ethnically-diverse town.
 The people who call Frankston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Frankston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Frankston include Irish, German, Swiss, and British.
+Important ancestries of people in Frankston include English, German, Swiss, and Scots-Irish.

 The most common language spoken in Frankston is English.
 Other important languages spoken here include Spanish and African languages.